Last Updated on January 17, 2021 by asoulwindow

 As I look closely, the walls depicted the lifestyle of commoners of that era.
 If you look closely, you will notice exquisite carvings of other important Hindu deities like Lord Ganesha, Lord Brahma, Goddess Parvati , Goddess Lakshmi, Shanda and Narasimha.

-My favourite was however, the statue of a lion with its mouth wide open.
+My favourite was however, the statue of a tiger, which looked more like lion to me with its mouth wide open.
 A figure of Goddess Durga was carved on the right part of the body of the lion.
-It’s interesting to me as mostly in Hindu mythology Goddess Durga is shown riding a lion.
-The lion has a square cut in its chest.
+It’s interesting to me as mostly in Hinduism Goddess Durga is shown riding a tiger.
+The tiger faced Yeli has a square cut in its chest.
 The cut has carved human figures in it.
-The lion was the most well preserved part of the Shore temple.
-The lion is in the south direction of the Shore Temple.
+The Yeli was the most well preserved part of the Shore temple.
+The Yeli figure is in the south direction of the Shore Temple Mamallapuram.